alexanderela/track-my-states/README.md

   * Ability to create a user.
     * Flash "Email has already been used" - if email has been taken
   * The user has the ability to sign out.
+  * User password should be encrypted in database.

 ### Iteration 5: Basic display with mock content
   * Create States database with unique id for each state.